projectara/greybus-spec/source/module_info.rst

 The *class* field defines the class of the bundle.
 This shall be used by the AP to find what to expect from the bundle and how to configure/use it.
-Class types are defined in :num:'table-bundle-class'.
+Class types are defined in Table :num:`table-bundle-class`.

 .. figtable::
     :nofig: